MohamedHashim/dojo/tictactoe/NOTES.md

          -- ✅ bot2 place a sign in 1*1 cell --> update the board
      -- ✅ Make the unit tests get success
      -- ✅ Make the component test get success

-🍅 Horizontal victory senario, which is any bot has 3 connected own signs Horizontally

-🍅 Vertical victory senario, which is any bot has 3 connected own signs Vertically

-🍅 Diagonal victory senario, which is any bot has 3 connected own signs Diagonally

-🍅 Draw senario, when there is no bots won the game

-🍅 Edge senarios, when bot play out of the bounderies or on the occupied cell

-🍅 Horizontal victory senario, which is any bot has 3 connected own signs Horizontally
+✅ Horizontal victory senario, which is any bot has 3 connected own signs Horizontally
+     -- 🍅 Implement the component test for checking the horizontal victory -- 🍅 Implement the unit tests for checking the horizontal victory -- 🍅 Two connected horizontally signs, playing on the third adjacent to it --> true

-🍅 Vertical victory senario, which is any bot has 3 connected own signs Vertically
+✅ Vertical victory senario, which is any bot has 3 connected own signs Vertically

-🍅 Diagonal victory senario, which is any bot has 3 connected own signs Diagonally
+✅ Diagonal victory senario, which is any bot has 3 connected own signs Diagonally

-🍅 Draw senario, when there is no bots won the game
+✅ Draw senario, when there is no bots won the game

-🍅 Edge senarios, when bot play out of the bounderies or on the occupied cell
+✅ Edge senarios, when bot play out of the bounderies or on the occupied cell

 ## Notes

 ✅ Update the cucumber features with first feature
+🍅 We need to add the unit test for the victory scenarios but in sake of time!